maximorlos29/radar_project/README.md

 1. Connect the ultrasonic sensor to the ESP32 as per the wiring diagram.
 2. Attach the servo motors for scanning.
 4. Ensure all connections are secure and powered correctly.

+##Instructions How To Use
+1. connect to the WiFi private network of the ESP32
+2. enter the needed password of the network
+3. enter any web explorer, and input 192.168.7.1
+And that way you'll enter the radar's web page